Graffioh/graffioh/mds/dump/theory.md

 increasing model size is shown to improve performance

+#### how router works?

+there are various functions/techniques for routing

+the most used one is *heuristic balancing losses* where we add an heuristic loss (load balancing sort of approach) to the normal loss

+avoids starvation of experts in training, where basically the most chosen expert get always more and more weight through backprop

 ### DSA (Deepseek Sparse Attention)

 this is an architectural change for attention, where we try to introduce sparsity to save resources